Buying HDB after selling private property is a way for some elderly owners in Singapore to consider when closer to retirement age.

 If you can, and you meet the eligibility criteria, then you are going to profit quite a little in terms of selling your private property and ending up with a new subsidised flat.

-(1) You can now buy a BTO (subject to meeting other criteria like income ceiling etc).
+(1) You can now buy a BTO (subject to meeting other criteria like income ceiling and first timer vs second timer etc).
 Because of your age, you might want to consider buying a 2 room flex BTO with shortened lease.

 This will be the cheapest way of buying a BTO.
 However, unless the BTO is ready, it is yet another 2-3 years wait for the BTO to be ready !